-- For the next General Membership Meeting on Monday, September 8, at 11:45am, the Chamber will meet at the Arlington Emergency Services building.
-A luncheon will precede this meeting.
+- For the next General Membership Meeting on Monday, October 13, noon, the Chamber will meet at the Arlington Emergency Services building.
 Agendas will be e-mailed out to members.
 Kevin Lindstrand will be Chamber President in 2015.
 If some member has not received an agenda by Friday, January 9, please contact him at 507-964-5868.

 - The mailing address for the Arlington Area Chamber of Commerce never changes.
 It is: